 This edition is limited to 1,000 copies, numbered and signed by Steve Schapiro.
 Also available in two Art Editions of 100 copies each, with a signed and numbered original photographic print.

 Steve Schapirois a distinguished journalistic photographer whose pictures have graced the covers of Vanity Fair, Time, Sports Illustrated, Life, Look, Paris Match, and People, and are found in many museum collections.
-He has published five books of his work, American Edge, Schapiro's Heroes, The Godfather Family Album, Taxi Driver and Then and Now.
+He has published seven books of his work, including American Edge, Schapiro's Heroes, The Godfather Family Album, Taxi Driver, and Then and Now.
 In Hollywood he has worked on more than 200 motion pictures; his most famous film posters are for Midnight Cowboy, Taxi Driver, Parenthood, and The Godfather Part III.